JustGlowing/minisom/Readme.md

 Compatibility notes
 ---------------------
-Minisom has been tested under python 2.7.3 and 3.6.2.
+Minisom has been tested under Python 3.6.2.

 License
 ---------------------